uniment/MethodChains.jl/README.md

 Then, you won't have to worry about typing `@mc` every time. 🤩

-Unfortunately it only seems to work for the REPL; VSCode and IJulia seems to be having trouble at the moment.
-(It works in the REPL in VSCode, but not for SHIFT+ENTER or CTRL+ENTER.)
-For these examples, it's recommended to use the REPL.
+That only seems to work for the REPL; VSCode and IJulia seems to be having trouble at the moment.
+(It works in the VSCode REPL, but not for SHIFT+ENTER or CTRL+ENTER.)
+For this reason, it's recommended to use the REPL.

 Definitely do not add this to your startup.jl file if you don't like having fun: